SPLWare/esProc/README.md

 ## esProc

-esProc is the unique name for esProc SPL package. <b>esProc SPL</b> is  an open-source programming language for data processing, which can perform computing independently.
+esProc is the unique name for esProc SPL package. <b>esProc SPL</b> is  an <b>open-source programming language for data processing</b>, which can perform computing independently.
 For latest package and release notes, see [Download esProc Community Edition Package](http://c.raqsoft.com/article/1595817756260).

 SPL focuses on the mainstream embedded and Java application architecture.
 SPL script is the counterpart of the stored procedure in RDB.
 A SPL script will be passed to a Java program through JDBC interface to be executed or to achieve the structured computation.